Last updated: 04/30/2019

 Addiction treatment should last as long as the individual patient needs it to, and every patient is different.
 However, there are ways to somewhat predict how long your Demerol addiction treatment is likely to be.
-If you need help finding a reliable rehab program for addiction, call 800-654-0987 today.

 General Treatment Lengths for Demerol Addiction

 According to the National Institute on Drug Abuse, for both inpatient and outpatient stays and generally for any type of drug, “participation for less than 90 days is of limited effectiveness, and treatment lasting significantly longer is recommended for maintaining positive outcomes.”

 Opioid abusers normally fall into this category, unless a person is specifically seeking methadone maintenance treatment (MMT), which usually lasts for a year at the very least.

 While this is the normal amount of time Demerol and other types of opioid addiction rehab programs should last, every individual is different.
 Therefore, shorter and longer rehab programs do exist.